 There are many advantages that the island layout offers.
-The additional work surface can be used to prepare food, to house a sink, to provide a place to eat and even to store beverages.
+The additional work surface can be used to prepare food, house a sink, provide a place to eat, and even store beverages.

 However, an island layout is not suitable for every kitchen.
-Such a layout requires massive kitchen space (I recommend a minimum of 15m) and smaller spaces simply cannot accommodate this layout.
-Moreover, such a layout is always on display and noise and activity from other areas will inevitably reach the kitchen.
-Consequently, this also means that there is an added pressure of maintaining the kitchen and keeping it clean.
+Such a layout requires massive kitchen space (I recommend a minimum of 15m), and smaller spaces simply cannot accommodate this layout.
+Moreover, such a layout is always on display and noise, and activity from other areas will inevitably reach the kitchen.
+Consequently, this also means added pressure to maintain the kitchen and keep it clean.

 2. U-Shaped kitchens

-U-Shaped kitchens are considered to be the ideal layout for home cooks, and according to Houzz, is the most popular layout of 2016.
-However, you’ll find this layout lends more to traditional homes rather than the modern home.
+U-Shaped kitchens are considered the ideal layout for home cooks, and according to Houzz, they are the most popular layout of 2016.
+However, you’ll find this layout lends more to traditional homes rather than a modern homes.

 A U-Shaped kitchen consists of 3 walls of cabinets or appliances, with an open space in between.
 Depending on the amount of open space available, a central dining table may also be included.

-While such a layout seems to be the ideal choice, it does suffer from some drawbacks.
+While such a layout seems to be the ideal choice, it suffers some drawbacks.
 First of all, it requires a large number of kitchen cabinets which is costly.
 However, having more cabinets is also a benefit.
-Additionally, if you don’t choose your cabinets wisely, your kitchen can end up looking bulky and out of place.
+Additionally, if you don’t choose your cabinets wisely, your kitchen can look bulky and out of place.

 3. L-Shaped kitchens